 4.3.2.(a) The United Nations Secretary-General should establish an independent review body tasked with assessing progress on health technology innovation and access.
 Challenges and progress on innovation and access to health technologies under the ambit of the 2030 Agenda, as well as progress made in implementing the recommendations of this High-Level Panel, should be monitored by this body.
 Membership should comprise of representatives from United Nations and multilateral organizations, civil society, governments, academia and the private sector.
-United Nations Secretary- General NA 4.3.2.(b) The United Nations Secretary-General should establish an inter-agency taskforce on health technology innovation and access.
+United Nations Secretary- General • Not applicable 4.3.2.(b) The United Nations Secretary-General should establish an inter-agency taskforce on health technology innovation and access.
 This taskforce, operating for the duration of the SDGs, should work toward increasing coherence among United Nations entities and relevant multilateral organizations like the WTO.
 The taskforce, charged with overseeing the implementation of the High-Level Panel's recommendations, should be coordinated by the United Nations Development Group and report annually to the United Nations Secretary-General on progress made in enhancing United Nations system-wide coherence.
-United Nations Secretary- General Extensive cooperation between WTO and the other relevant United Nations entities is already in place, including an annual coordination meeting that is convened by WHO as the United Nations specialized agency for health.
+United Nations Secretary- General • Extensive cooperation between WTO and the other relevant United Nations entities is already in place, including an annual coordination meeting that is convened by WHO as the United Nations specialized agency for health.
 4.3.2.(c) The United Nations General Assembly should convene a Special Session no later than 2018 on health technology innovation and access to agree on strategies and an accountability framework that will accelerate efforts towards promoting innovation and ensuring access as set out in the 2030 Agenda.
 Civil society should be financially supported to participate and submit their reports on innovation and access to health technologies at this Special Session.
-United Nations Secretary- General NA 4.3.3.(a) Biomedical private sector companies involved in health technology innovation and access should report, as part of their annual reporting cycle, on actions they have taken that promote access to health technologies.
+United Nations Secretary- General • Not applicable 4.3.3.(a) Biomedical private sector companies involved in health technology innovation and access should report, as part of their annual reporting cycle, on actions they have taken that promote access to health technologies.
 Biomedical private sector companies WHO will continue research and development prioritization efforts through the Global Observatory on Health Research and Development, the research and development blueprint on action to prevent epidemics and the global priority list of antibiotic-resistant bacteria to guide research, discovery, and development of new antibiotics.
-WHO is in the process of establishing an Expert Committee on Health Research and Development, which will provide technical advice on the prioritization of health research and development that will assist in outlining a comprehensive set of needs as targets for needs-driven research and development.
-This could form the basis for reporting by companies on how their actions are related to global health research and development needs.
-4.3.3.(b) Private sector companies should implement the following: Private sector companies NA 4.3.3.(b)(i) A publicly available policy on their contribution to improving access to health technologies setting out general and specific objectives, timeframes, reporting procedures and lines of accountability; and Private sector companies NA 4.3.3.(b)(ii) A governance system that includes direct board-level responsibility and accountability on improving access to health technologies.
-Private sector companies NA 4.3.4.(a) Governments should require manufacturers and distributors of health technologies to disclose to drug regulatory and procurement authorities information pertaining to: Governments NA 4.3.4.(a)(i) The costs of R&D, production, marketing and distribution of health technology being procured or given marketing approval with each expense category separated; and Governments WHO advocates for increased transparency regarding the costs of research and development and production.
-4.3.4.(a)(ii) Any public funding received in the development of the health technology, including tax credits, subsidies and grants.
-Governments WHO advocates for increased transparency regarding the costs of research and development and production.
-4.3.4.(b) Building on the Global Price Reporting Mechanism (GPRM), V3P and others, WHO should establish and maintain an accessible international database of prices of patented and generic medicines and biosimilars in the private and public sectors of all countries where they are registered.
-WHO WHO provides support to maintain existing and develop new platforms for sharing procurement price information, including the Global Price Reporting Mechanism and the vaccine product, price and procurement initiative.
+The Secretariat is considering terms of reference for a possible Expert Committee on Health Research and Development.